 Avoiding or minimizing estate and gift taxes will be discussed in much more detail below, and the use of trusts is an important aspect of many of the possible avenues by which federal and state estate, inheritance and gift taxes can be avoided or minimized.
-Two main types of trusts that will be discussed in detail below are: (i) the "bypass" or "credit shelter" trust, designed to use some amount of the federal or New Jersey credit against estate tax; and (ii) the "marital" trust, designed to qualify for the federal and New Jersey deduction from estate tax for the amount of assets placed in a qualifying trust for the benefit of a surviving spouse.
+Two main types of trusts that will be discussed in detail below are: (i) the "bypass" or "credit shelter" trust, designed to use some amount of the federal credit against estate tax (and the New Jersey credit when the New Jersey estate tax was in effect); and (ii) the "marital" trust, designed to qualify for the federal deduction from estate tax for the amount of assets placed in a qualifying trust for the benefit of a surviving spouse (as well as the New Jersey deduction when the New Jersey estate tax was in effect).